cl-illc/nlp1/index.md

 An important component of the course is a hands-on practical, in which the students will have the opportunity to implement a number of language processing methods and perform experiments on a real-world task: sentiment analysis of movie reviews.

 The lectures will cover the following topics:

+- Introduction to NLP and its applications
+- Morphological processing
+- Language models and part-of-speech tagging
+- Context-free grammars and syntactic parsing
+- Lexical and distributional semantics
+- Neural language models and word embeddings
+- Compositional semantics and sentence representations
+- Discourse processing
+- Entailment and paraphrasing
+- Dialogue modelling
+- Summarization and question answering
+- Probabilistic modelling for NLP
+- Machine translation

 ## Assessment